CostaBru/BBSort/README.md

 # Pragmatic version

 As practice shown, we also require to cover a case when log values are only slightly different.
-For that case we cannot continue to bb-sorting and fall back to builtin sorting routine.
+For that case we cannot continue to bb-sorting.
+We can use bucket sorting or fall back to builtin sorting routine.
 Nevertheless, we are still doing up to 10 percent better.

 # Performance